-To the Participants and Administrator of the Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan New York, NY
+To the Participants and Administrator of the Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan New York.
+NY

-We have audited the accompanying statement of net assets available for benefits of the Sirius International Holding Company, Inc. (formerly known as White Mountains Holding Company, Inc.) 401(k) Savings and Investment Plan (the Plan) as of December 31, 2011, and the related statement of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statements of net assets available for benefits of the Sirius International Holding Company, Inc. 401(k) Savings and Investment Plan as of December 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2011, and the changes in net assets available for benefits for the year then ended in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2012 and 2011, and the changes in net assets available for benefits for the years then ended in conformity with U.S. generally accepted accounting principles.

 Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The supplemental Schedule H, Line 4i - Schedule of Assets (Held at End of Year) is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 The supplemental schedule is the responsibility of the Plan's management.
-The supplemental schedule has been subjected to the auditing procedures applied in the audit of the basic 2011 financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic 2011 financial statements taken as a whole.
+The supplemental schedule has been subjected to the auditing procedures applied in the audit of the basic 2012 financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic 2012 financial statements taken as a whole.

-/s/ Crowe Horwath LLP New York, New York June 20, 2012
+/s/ Crowe Horwath LLP New York, New York June 20, 2013